datopian/tech.datopian.com/publish/README.md

 At the other end of the spectrum, we could have a multi-stage and complex process like this:

-* multiple (simultaneous) resource upload with shared metadata e.g. I'm creating a timeseries dataset with the last 12 months of data and I want each file to share the same column information but to have different titles
+* Multiple (simultaneous) resource upload with shared metadata e.g. I'm creating a timeseries dataset with the last 12 months of data and I want each file to share the same column information but to have different titles
-* a variety of metadata profiles
+* A variety of metadata profiles
-* data validation (prior to ingest) including checking for PII (personally identifiable infromation)
+* Data validation (prior to ingest) including checking for PII (personally identifiable infromation)
-* complex workflow related to approval e.g. only publish if at least two people have approved
+* Complex workflow related to approval e.g. only publish if at least two people have approved
-* embargoing (only make public at time X)
+* Embargoing (only make public at time X)

 ### Features

+* Create and edit datasets and resources
+* File upload as part of resource creation
+* Custom metadata for both profile and schemas

 ### Job Stories